 Jira is one of the most well-known SaaS platforms in product management.
 Developed by Australian software developers Atlassian, Jira is a one-size-fits-all solution for product management in every industry.

 Having started as a simple bug and issue tracker, Jira has transformed itself into a product management platform with all the bells and whistles you could ever need.
-They pride themselves as “The #1 software development tool used by agile teams”, and it’s easy to see why.
+They pride themselves as “The #1 software development project management tool used by agile teams”, and it's easy to see why.

 Jira features a highly flexible layout to fit any agile workflow and several report styles to help push data-driven retrospectives.
 This allows product managers an impartial view of what's working and what needs to be improved.